What is a Traumatic Brain Injury?

 A TBI is caused by a bump, blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
 Not all blows or jolts to the head result in a TBI.
 The severity of a TBI may range from mild, i.e., a brief change in mental status or consciousness to severe, i.e., an extended period of unconsciousness or amnesia after the injury.
 The majority of TBIs that occur each year are concussions or other forms of mild TBI.

 What is a Concussion?

 A concussion is a type of traumatic brain injury, or TBI, caused by a bump, blow, or jolt to the head that can change the way your brain normally works.
 Concussions can also occur from a fall or a blow to the body that causes the head and brain to move quickly back and forth.
-Get more information and resources on concussions.
+CDC concussion page.

 Concussion Treatment vs. Concussion Management

 The best known concussion treatment is rest.
 However, it can take from one to three weeks to fully recover from a concussion, and it is very important that the concussion is managed throughout the entire recovery process.